 They are not to try to fix each other, rather they are to "let go and let God" do for them what they cannot do for themselves.

 Most important, they are invited to recognize that Jesus Christ is the Highest Power.

-Recovery and freedom from obsessive thoughts, compulsive actions, habitual behaviors and spiritual separation is the result hoped for.
+Recovery and freedom from obsessive thoughts, compulsive actions, habitual behaviors and spiritual separation is the hoped for result.